hypercore-protocol/hyperdrive-daemon/README.md

 ## CLI

-Hypermount provides an HTTP interface for mounting, unmounting, and providing status information about all current mounts.
-There's also a bundled CLI tool which wraps the HTTP interfaces and provides the following commands:
+Hypermount provides an gRPC interface for mounting, unmounting, and providing status information about all current mounts.
+There's also a bundled CLI tool which wraps the gRPC API and provides the following commands:

 ### Basic Commands
 #### `hyperdrive setup`